Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Self-Correction in VLMs for Semantic Grounding

-Recently, LLMs have demonstrated significant improvements in performance on complex language semantic tasks such as coding and math reasoning by leveraging sequential feedback from prompts~\citep{self_debug,maf}.
+Recently, LLMs have demonstrated significant improvements in performance on complex language semantic tasks such as coding and math reasoning by leveraging self-correction~\citep{self_debug,maf,dhuliawala2023chainofverificationreduceshallucinationlarge,llm_solve_computer_tasks}.
 We note that VLMs can process diverse visual and text inputs while simultaneously sustaining a dialogue from multiple input rounds similar to LLMs.
-To determine whether VLMs behave similarly to LLMs in improving performance on visual semantic tasks, we direct two series of questions under a noise-free feedback setup: (i) whether VLMs can receive dialogue feedback in order to improve semantic grounding; and (ii) whether VLMs can generate binary grounding feedback for themselves.
+To explore whether VLMs behave similarly to LLMs in self-correcting their errors in semantic grounding, we break it into two research questions:

+\begin{enumerate} \item Can VLMs receive and understand oracle feedback to improve semantic grounding? \item Can VLMs provide high-quality binary feedback for themselves?
+We study binary feedback due to its lower task complexity, leading to a more reliable feedback signal for self-correction. \end{enumerate} By systematically analyzing these two questions, we pave the way to improve semantic grounding in VLMs through self-correction \emph{without the access to oracle feedback} in Section~\ref{sec:iterative_feedback}.
+For the rest of this section, we elaborate the questions and setups.